GSG-G11/Ibrahim-Ahmed-TODO/README.md

-# Ibrahim-Ahmed-TODO
+# TODO App

 # Description

-Welcome to Ibrahim-Ahmed-TODO
+Welcome to our Project TODO App, This program was intended to assist us in quickly creating tiny notes, which we can later delete or change, as well as complete or not.

 # Live Link